What Is God’s Grace?

 According to the Catholic church and some Protestant denominations there are several types of grace, each associated with (obtained through) a church “sacrament” (a ritual or ceremony).
 One is the grace of baptism (Catechism of the Catholic church paragraph #265) that supposedly starts you off as a Catholic or Christian.
 This is a “works based” sacrament, like the communion wafer (and ceremony) in the Catholic church and others, where the participant DOES something to GET something from God.
 The person DOES the sacrament (gets baptized or eats a wafer) to GET some “grace” (favor from God or some kind of enabling power).
 Then the theory is that when you GET this grace, you are thereby enabled to DO good works, the kind of works that the Catholic church calls “merits” (see Catechism of the Catholic church paragraphs #2009 & #2011).
 These merits are like salvation “points” that count towards your salvation, although the Catholic church never tells anyone how many “merits” it takes to get to heaven.
 They do say that some people actually earn more than they need and these extra merits get stored in a treasury in heaven to be distributed somehow to people that don’t earn enough of them while here on earth (see Catechism of the Catholic church paragraphs #1476 – 1478).

 We need to ask ourselves, is that really what the saving grace of God is all about?
 According to God, according to the Bible, what is grace?
 It is not some words you say before you eat dinner nor is it merely something that “enables” you to live a life good enough or worthy enough to qualify for heaven.
 God’s saving grace is His wonderful provision of a free and complete pardon from sin to undeserving rebellious sinners.
-To put it another way, God’s grace, in particular, is His salvation plan and that salvation plan is manifested in Christ, the all-sufficient sin-bearer and substitute who suffered the wrath of God for all the ungodly sinners that He came to save.
+To put it another way, God’s grace, in particular, is His salvation plan and that salvation plan is manifested in the Lord Jesus Christ, the all-sufficient sin-bearer and substitute who suffered the wrath of God for all the ungodly sinners that He came to save.
 Are you one of those sinners?
 How do you know?

 “But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
 Much more then, being now justified by his blood, we shall be saved from wrath through him.
 For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life.”
 [Romans 5:8-10]